YuChaoGithub/meme-linebot/readme.md

 ```

 # Future Plan
-* Write an administrative web frontend for the author so that he can upload new memes easier.
+* Write more unit tests.
+Only `package models` is fully tested now.
 * Redesign the frontend of the homepage.
-* Write more unit tests.
+* Implement a tracker to track the statistics of meme usage.

 # Development Log
 ## 2020.08.29